salama135/godot/addons/warm_theme/README.md

 ## Features

-- Applies a distinctive color palette to all UI elements in the Godot editor
+- Applies skeuomorphic styling to ALL UI elements in the Godot editor
 - Uses a modern color scheme based on Blue Grotto, Cinnabar, Nude, and Ebony
+- Adds depth with shadows, bevels, rounded corners, and borders
+- Creates a tactile, three-dimensional interface that's visually engaging
-- Each element gets its own distinct color based on its type and function
+- Intelligently assigns colors based on control type and function
-- Colors are carefully chosen to create visual hierarchy and improve usability
 - Automatically restores the original theme when disabled
-- Includes tools for debugging and testing different color combinations
+- Includes tools for debugging and testing different styling combinations

 ## Color Palette